-A crucial limitation of the experimental protocol of Anspach and colleagues was that the measure of (over)confidence-perceived knowledge was only included subsequent to the actual knowledge assessment, and not before it.
+A crucial limitation of the experimental protocol of Anspach and colleagues was that the measure of perceived knowledge was only included subsequent to the actual knowledge assessment, and not before it.
 From the protocol described by Schäfer it is not possible to infer the sequence of these passages.
-Studies on the illusion of knowledge indicate that responding to questions related to the target topic results in a decreased confidence, that is in the expressed confidence perception of one's knowledge (Rozenblit, 2002).
-Consequently, without the absence of a pre-test makes the estimation of perceived knowledge obtained after anthe actual knowledge test may be manipulated susceptible to manipulation and influenced by this intervention direzione dell'effetto. posizione della domanda in schafer, potentially causing individuals to express lower confidence compared to an assessment conducted prior to any questioning about the topic.
+Studies on the illusion of knowledge indicate that responding to questions related to the target topic results in a decreased confidence, that is in the expressed perception of one's knowledge (Rozenblit, 2002).
+Consequently, the absence of a pre-test makes the estimation of perceived knowledge obtained after the actual knowledge test susceptible to manipulation and influenced by this intervention, potentially causing individuals to express lower confidence compared to an assessment conducted prior to any questioning about the topic.

-Another gap that we identified in the literature (per esempio, as suggested by Schäfer (2020) in Schafer?)the discussion, is the absencelimited variety of control over the experimentalempirically tested topics employed as stimuli.
+Another gap that we identified in the literature, as suggested by Schäfer (2020) in the discussion, is the limited variety of empirically tested topics employed as stimuli.
 Many of the studies mentioned above focused on political versus non-political information conveyed through social media (Bode, 2016; Feezell & Ortiz, 2019; Weber & Koehler, 2017).
 Moreover, the research on the illusion of knowledge has drawn a relationship between this psychological effect and extreme attitudes (Fernbach et al., 2019; Fernbach, Rogers, et al., 2013), suggesting that controversial and non-controversial topics might lead to different magnitudes of the effect.
-Following Park's intuition (2001) we believe that the key characteristic that might inflate perceived knowledge is the perceived personal involvement of the responding individual, regardless of the topic being assessed: whether it is political, scientific, health-related, and so on.
+Following Park's intuition (2001) we believe that the key characteristic that might inflate perceived knowledge is the personal involvement of the responding individual, regardless of the topic being assessed: whether it is political, scientific, health-related, and

-Testing the illusion of knowledge effect on Social media and self-involvement: the present study In this study, we build on the existing literature connecting social media, perceived knowledge and the illusion of knowledge by directly testing the effect of news exposure and self-involvement on perceived knowledge.
+25 Social media and self-involvement: the present study

+In this study, we build on the existing literature connecting social media, perceived knowledge and the illusion of knowledge by directly testing the effect of news exposure.
 We assess the illusion of knowledge effect by measuring the discrepancy between participants' perceived knowledge and actual knowledge as elicited through questionnaires on selected topics.
-Two elements of novelty of the present study should be noted here are worth-noting.
-The first is the introduction of a within-subject design where participants' assessments are recorded before and after exposure to a Facebook-like news feed implemented on a mock-social media website.
+Two elements of novelty of the present study are worth-noting.
+The first is the introduction of an element of within-subject design where participants' assessments are recorded before and after exposure to a Facebook-like news feed implemented on a mock-social media website.
 Secondly, in order to shed light on the effect of personal involvement, we introduce a classification of topics based on this variable: as many political topics may be, indeed, quite controversial for the general public (e.g., GM foods), not all political topics are equally involving (e.g., election procedures), and not all the controversial topics are strictly political (e.g., evolution, vaccination).

-To validate our proposal classification, we collected preliminary data to determine the experimental topics.
+To validate our classification, we conducted a preliminary screening to determine the experimental topics.
 We asked a sample of participants about their perceived knowledge and self-involvement in a selection of thirty topics, from which we selected six that covered the whole spectrum of both dimensions (the stimuli selection is thoroughly discussed in Appendix A).
-The variable self-involvement was computed as the average of two answerthe answers to two questions we asked about each topic: a first about a general involvement ("How much do you feel emotionally involved by the topic?"), and a second about the willingness to engage a discussion about it ("How much would you be willing to participate in a discussion about this topic?").
-This procedure allowed us to
+The variable self-involvement was computed as the average of the answers to two questions about each topic: a first about a general involvement ("How much do you feel emotionally involved by the topic?"), and a second about the willingness to engage a discussion about it ("How much would you be willing to participate in a discussion about this topic?").
+This procedure allowed us to classify the six topics into three different categories: low, medium, and high self-involving topics.
+This classification then served to design three experimental groups, each associated to one of the three categories.